gloredo/react-blend/README.md

 > Desktop development is a more complex topic as there are two good ways to go: building Web-Based Apps with [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/), or building Native Apps with [React Native Windows](https://github.com/microsoft/react-native-windows) and [React Native macOS](https://github.com/microsoft/react-native-macos).

 > We know that [Remix](https://remix.run/) is also an excellent technology, but theoretically still little adopted.
-If you want to see it integrated, let us know!
+If you want to see it integrated let us know!

 ### :checkered_flag: Be the Starting Point for New Projects

 Integrating **React Native Layer** into a new project can be a tedious process, plus you need to know the best packages that work fully Natively and on the Web.
-To make this job easier we provide a CLI that allows you to create a Batteries Included, offline-first App with [Tamagui](https://tamagui.dev/), [TanStack Query](https://tanstack.com/query/latest), [Zustand](https://zustand-demo.pmnd.rs/), [React Native MMKV](https://github.com/mrousavy/react-native-mmkv) and [ESLint](https://eslint.org/).
+To make this job easier we provide a CLI that allows you to create a Batteries Included, offline-first App with [Tamagui](https://tamagui.dev/), [TanStack Query](https://tanstack.com/query/latest), [Zustand](https://zustand-demo.pmnd.rs/), [React Native MMKV](https://github.com/mrousavy/react-native-mmkv), [Workbox](https://developer.chrome.com/docs/workbox/) and [ESLint](https://eslint.org/).

 ### :vertical_traffic_light: Staying as Close to the Original Design as Possible